rootsongjc/kubernetes-handbook/content/en/blog/sidecar-injection-iptables-and-traffic-routing/index.md

 This command is injected using Istio's built-in sidecar configuration, see the [Istio official website](https://istio.io) for details on how to use Istio below.

-When the injection is complete you will see that Istio has injected initContainer and sidecar proxy related configurations into the original pod template.
+When the injection is complete you will see that Istio has injected initContainer and sidecar proxy-related configurations into the original pod template.

 ### Init container